Table of Contents

-‘Surkhi’ is a powdered form of over burnt broken brick or clay balls.
-The name surkhi is derived due to its reddish color.
-It shows pozzolanic properties and is composed of about 63 % of silica by weight.
+✔ Surkhi shows pozzolanic properties and is composed of about 40 to 63 % of silica by weight.

-In the factory; clay containing silica, alumina, lime, oxides of iron, and magnesia is burnt the same as bricks but at a high temperature of about 600° C in a furnace.
+In the factory; clay is burnt the same as bricks but at a high temperature of about 600° C to 1000° C in a furnace.

 |Read More: Prismatic Compass|

 a.
-It can be used as sand in mortar known as Surkhi mortar. ( Surkhi mortar is the mixture of lime/cement, surkhi, and water.
+It can be used as sand in mortar known as Surkhi mortar. ( Surkhi mortar is the mixture of lime, surkhi, and water.
 It is economically accessible too.)

-b.
-It can be used as binding material like cement or lime.
+d.
+It can be used as an admixture in cement mortar or cement concrete.

 a.
-Un-proportion amount of silica-containing clay can cause less cohesion, cracking, shrinking, and warping.
+Disproportionate amount of silica-containing clay in surkhi can cause less cohesion, cracking, shrinking, and warping.

 b.
-It cannot resist the long exposure of humidity, weathering, etc.
+It cannot resist the long exposure to humidity, weathering, etc.